SkrideOne/cx/rust_docs/protobuf_handbook.md

 ---

 **Conclusion**
-Protocol Buffers remain a robust, efficient serialization format for Rust. `prost` and `tonic` serve most use cases well, while `protobuf v4` and `grpc‑rust` aim for feature parity and zero‑cost FFI.
-By following these guidelines—structural message design, careful versioning, zero‑copy buffers, pooled allocations and thoughtful gRPC configuration—you can build high‑quality, performant services on Rust 1.90 and beyond.
+Protocol Buffers remain a robust, efficient serialisation format for Rust.  `prost` and `tonic` serve most use cases well, while `protobuf v4` and `grpc‑rust` aim for feature parity and zero‑cost FFI.
+By following these guidelines—structural message design, careful versioning, zero‑copy buffers, pooled allocations and thoughtful gRPC configuration—you can build high‑quality, performant services on Rust 1.91 and beyond.